Fraya API Surface

 system+user.

-- A reusable workflow wrapper around this endpoint is stored in
+- A shared Fraya workflow tool around this endpoint is stored in

-workflows/fraya/render-prompt/render-prompt.raw.yml. - Use that workflow when Dify needs prompt loading + input validation + normalized
+fraya-agent/tools/render-prompt/render-prompt.raw.yml. - Use that workflow when Dify needs prompt loading + input validation + normalized

 system_prompt/user_promptoutputs as a reusable subflow.